FarronF/limerick-council-meetings/meetings/2018/02/15-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th January 2018.md

 condition of the roads either.
 Some Members felt that a provision for an allocation to

-purchase a grader should be considered which would help alleviate the problem.--- 4
+purchase a grader should be considered which would help alleviate the problem.
+---
+4

 The A/Senior Executive Engineer agreed with the Members that the roads were in a